Nikon D90

 (Click on any thumbnail to launch/download the movie in a new window)

-(but JPEG compression hides detail you'd see in that size still image)
+1,280 x 720 pixel video (but JPEG compression hides detail you'd see in that size still image) | |

-640 x 424 pixel video320 x 216 pixel video
+640 x 424 pixel video | 320 x 216 pixel video |

 As noted earlier, the Nikon D90's video imagery is not only considerably lower resolution than its still images, but the heavy JPEG compression applied to the video frames further reduces detail.
 The upside of this is that the effective depth of field is quite a bit greater than you'd find in its still images at similar focal length and aperture.
 Note in some of the shots how little the apparent focus changes as wonder-dog Charlotte runs toward or away from the camera.